FEE FREE Mortgages for Firefighters UK – Mortgage Brokers & Advisors

 The good news is that all banks and building societies will have arranged thousands of mortgages for firefighters and fire service staff employees.

-How do I get an agreement in principle?
+How do I get an agreement in principle? – Mortgages for Firefighters

 When you start looking for a house you want the estate agents to know you are good for your money and therefore you need a ‘decision in principle’ in place.
 The same goes for a mortgage, you’ll need to know you will be accepted for a mortgage and the first step is to get the decision in principle sorted.

 We will go to any lender and ask for a ‘mortgage decision in principle’, however it makes sense we choose a lender carefully.
 It is important that you get a lender that will lend you what you need.
-The broker will have a meeting with you to advise which bank or building society will suit your requirements best.
+The broker will have a meeting with you to advise which bank or building society will suit your requirements the most.
 Your mortgage broker will ask some questions that the different lenders will want to know, for example, what your earnings are and what debts do you have.
 Once we have the agreement in principle we can then let you know what mortgage deals

 Can a mortgage broker help me if I have a bad credit history?

 It all depends on your personal circumstances and your financial history, it might still be possible to help you and find you a mortgage deal.

 There’s some simple things you can do to build up your credit rating in advance of making a mortgage or remortgage application, such as: –

 - Know your credit score and credit history.
 Sign up to one of the credit history providers and get looking at your report.
 Click here to view your credit report.

 - Correct any mistakes on your credit report